 Since excavation began in 1931, led by Leroi Waterman, they have uncovered many miraculous discoveries.
 One such discovery is more than 40 mosaic floors that decorated private residences, public buildings, and even some sidewalks.
 They also found the foundations of a Crusader fortress, an ancient water system, and part of a Roman theater.
 Many more delightful finds have been excavated over the decades, and just waiting for you to explore.

 Beyond the beautiful archaeology, the Tzippori National Park (Sepphoris) features an incredible ecosystem.
-Located in the center of valleys to the east and west and forests to the north and south; this area represents a unique home to fauna.
-In fact, animals of all shapes and sizes call this park home; from the Cairo spiny mouse to the golden jackal.
+Located in the center of valleys to the east and west and forests to the north and south, this area represents a unique home to fauna.
+Animals of all shapes and sizes call this park home, from the Cairo spiny mouse to the golden jackal.
 Some of the most prominent animals in the park are reptiles.

 One exceptionally rare reptile that lives here is Guther’s cylindrical skink.
 You can also find the Mediterranean house gecko, the Lebanon lizard, Dahl’s whip snake, and the Caspian turtle in more plentiful numbers.
 Just be careful not to stray too far from the path because you don’t want to accidentally step on one of these creatures.